COVID-19: Guidance and resources to manage work health and safety

 Identifying and controlling risks to workers and others in the workplace arising from exposure to COVID-19 may involve:

-- ensure workers practise physical distancing, by keeping 1.5 metres between people
+• enable workers to practise physical distancing, by keeping 1.5 metres between people

-- learn to spot the symptoms of COVID-19 (fever, cough, sore throat and shortness of breath)
+• learn to spot the COVID-19 like symptoms (fever, cough, sore throat and shortness of breath) and, where appropriate, encourage workers to get tested

-Visit the Department of Health and Aged Care for more information on how to protect yourself and others from COVID-19.
+Visit the Department of Health and Aged Care for more information about:

 Managing risks to the health of vulnerable workers

 Certain individuals are at a higher risk of serious illness, hospitalisation, or death if they contract COVID-19.
 Therefore, the degree of harm that might result from the risk of exposure to COVID-19 can be very high.
-Employers should have processes in place to ensure a safe system of work and manage the workplace safety of any worker who may be at a higher risk of severe illness from COVID-19.
+Employers should have processes in place to ensure a safe system of work and manage the workplace safety of any worker who may be at a higher risk of severe illness from COVID-19, such as people who are 70 years of age or older, people with chronic medical conditions or compromised immune systems.

 More information on risk factors, chronic medical conditions, and advice for groups at greater risk of illness from COVID-19 is also available at Risk factors for more serious illness and Advice for groups at greater risk.